ArcanePlugins/EntityLabelLib/README.md

 > 'name-tag' or 'CustomName' to avoid them
 > being confused for the server-side CustomName value of a mob.
 > The entire purpose of ELL is to allow plugins
-> to easily modify these values strictly client-side.
+> to easily modify these values strictly client-side (using packets).

 ## Requirements